wwuoti/blog/src/posts/blog/reaper-wayland.md

 Maybe let's dig down deeper to what are the **actual** differences between `OnExposeEvent` and `updatetoscreen` rendering?
 Maybe there would be something extra necessary to be done on Wayland to refresh the screen.

+Well, not a whole lot.
+But instead of drawing peculiarities, what about the contents being drawn?
+If you keep rendering the same contents over and over again, it doesn't matter how frequently your function is called.

+So what if the backing store is only updated when the `OnExposeEvent` is called?

+Well, one of the interesting bits is resizing of Reaper's main window.
+Here the playhead gets drawn to its correct position, once per resize.

+So what gives?

+The whole backing store gets destroyed and rebuilt.
+Maybe that's why?
+TODO: backingstore recreation here?

+But also, there shouldn't be any static colors on the playhead area, since assuming that `updatetoscreen` is called constantly.

+So if there's a lot of calls to `updatetoscreen`, there should also be new random color combinations being drawn as well.

+So something *still* prevents the recolored bitmap contents from being rendered on the screen.
+But what is it?

 <!--